 Great ono-on-one session.
 Richard has a pleasant manner that quickly found ways to improve my technical and artistic skills.
 He showed me some obvious camera settings I was over-looking and he suggested edits to my good pictures to make them better.

-I will work beside you, and explain all camera setting and menu options.
-This is a hands on experience will jump start your piccture taking.
+The light is the magic to great photos.
+In my first meeting we will cover dealing basic lighting senarios and I will work beside you, and explain all camera setting and menu options.
+This hands on experience will jump start your piccture taking.

-I have a over 40 years of working in the field in countries around and the USA doing editorial and travel photography, as well as teaching photo seminars around the U.S.
+I have a over 45 years of working in the field in the USA and countries around wolrd, doing editorial and travel photography, as well as teaching photo seminars around the U.S. I have been the photographer of over 40 Insight Travel Guides and been a National Geographic contract photographer since 1991.

 My price is an hourly rate of $100 with a 1 hour minimum.
-The first hour is $75.
+The first lesson of an hour is discounted to $80.

 While working at National Geographic I was asked lecture and teach at area camera clubs.
-The lectures included location lighting tips to aspiring photographers.
+My lectures were about location lighting tips to aspiring photographers.
 A number of photo photo assistants who worked with me became very successful photographers.

 From beginners to semi-pros.